-Moreover, beginning in March 2020, access to hospitals and other customer sites has been restricted to essential personnel, which has negatively impacted our ability to promote the use of our products with physicians.
-In addition, hospitals and other therapeutic centers have suspended many elective procedures, resulting in a significantly reduced volume of procedures using our products.
+Moreover, beginning in March 2020, access to hospitals and other customer sites was restricted to essential personnel, which has negatively impacted our ability to promote the use of our products with physicians.
+In addition, hospitals and other therapeutic centers suspended many elective procedures, resulting in a significantly reduced volume of procedures using our products.
+The COVID-19 pandemic reduced our IVL catheter sales for the second quarter of 2020 as compared to our sales during the first quarter of 2020.

-We are monitoring the impact of the COVID-19 pandemic on our employees and customers and on the markets in which we operate, and will take further actions that we consider prudent to address the COVID-19 pandemic, including reducing spending, while ensuring that we can support our customers and continue to develop our products.
+We are continuing to monitor the impact of the COVID-19 pandemic on our employees and customers and on the markets in which we operate, and will take further actions that we consider prudent to address the COVID-19 pandemic, including reducing spending, while ensuring that we can support our customers and continue to develop our products.

-The ultimate extent of the impact of the COVID-19 pandemic on us is highly uncertain and will depend on future developments and factors that continue to evolve, most of which are outside of our control, and could exist for an extended period of time even after the pandemic might end.
+The ultimate extent of the impact of the COVID-19 pandemic on us remains highly uncertain and will depend on future developments and factors that continue to evolve, most of which are outside of our control, and could exist for an extended period of time even after the pandemic might end.